h-livv/citehop/README.md

 ## Status

 This repo matches **how I run it**: a Linux box, a local LLM, corpora on a local disk.
 Paths, models, and defaults are personal.
-Expect sharp edges, machine-specific assumptions, and no compatibility promise.
+It will not work on another machine until those hardcoded locations and custom bits are replaced.
+Expect sharp edges and no compatibility promise.

 ## Later